elbse/elbse/README.md

 - 👩‍💻 Interested in full-stack web development
 - 🔗 Learning the fundamentals of blockchain technology
 - 🧪 Exploring new tools, frameworks, and modern workflows
 - 🤝 Open to collaboration and learning opportunities

+---

+## 📚 What I'm Working On
+- Small projects to improve Laravel & Python
+- Strengthening backend development fundamentals
+- Building a solid project portfolio
+- Learning real-world blockchain concepts

 <p align="left">